smachkour/smachkour/README.md

 # Welcome to My GitHub Profile!

 Hello there!
-I'm [Your Name], a software developer with a passion for programming languages like Python, C, C++, and more, and I enjoy using various development tools to bring my projects to life.
+I'm Samir, an electronics and ict student with a passion for programming languages like Python, C, C++, and more, and I enjoy using various development tools to bring my projects to life.
 Here's a quick overview of my skills and the tools I use:

 ## Languages I Speak